pygame/pygame/docs/reST/ref/freetype.rst

    .. method:: get_sized_glyph_height

-      | :sl:`Gets the scaled height of the font in pixels`
+      | :sl:`The scaled bounding box height of the font in pixels`
       | :sg:`get_sized_glyph_height() -> int`

       Return the glyph bounding box height of the font in pixels.